contactraj-sharma/genai-multimodal-agent/README.md

 This is the code repo of the blog [Generative AI and Multi-Modal Agents in AWS: The Key to Unlocking New Value in Financial Markets](https://aws.amazon.com/blogs/machine-learning/generative-ai-and-multi-modal-agents-in-aws-the-key-to-unlocking-new-value-in-financial-markets/).

-This file walks you through how to set up the infrastructure and applications, and run the code to create a multi-modal agents.
+This file walks you through how to set up the infrastructure and applications and run the code to create a multi-modal agent.
 The blog post provides a detailed discussion of this solution.

 ## Architecture Diagram